'Nation's sons': Dubai Ruler awards UAE astronauts Sultan Al Neyadi, Hazza Al Mansouri on National Day

-The leader also presented the Second Class Space Medal to other professionals who have contributed to the development of the space sector
+The leader presented the astronauts with the First Class Space Medal to celebrate their contribution to the advancement of the space sector

 Dubai's Ruler on Monday awarded astronauts Sultan Al Neyadi and Hazza Al Mansouri with the First Class Space Medal on the occasion of UAE's National Day celebrations.

-Hailing them as the 'nation's sons', Sheikh Mohammed bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE and Ruler of Dubai, took to X to celebrate the group of professionals for contributing to the advancement of the space sector.
+Hailing them as the 'nation's sons', Sheikh Mohammed bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE and Ruler of Dubai, took to X to celebrate five Emiratis in the field for contributing to the advancement of the space sector.

-"Under the directives of my brother Mohammed bin Zayed, we awarded astronauts Sultan Al Neyadi and Hazza Al Mansouri the First Class Space Medal," wrote the Ruler, praising the group for "establishing the UAE’s global position in the field contributing to shaping its future in this advanced scientific sector."
+"Under the directives of my brother Mohammed bin Zayed, we awarded astronauts Sultan Al Neyadi and Hazza Al Mansouri the First Class Space Medal," wrote the Ruler, praising the duo for "establishing the UAE’s global position in the field contributing to shaping its future in the advanced scientific sector."

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.